-This article features Christina Ho who currently attends Yale-NUS !
-She is going to share with us her experience here.
+This article features Christina Ho who studied at Yale-NUS !
+She shares with us her experience here.

 What do you like most about attending Yale-NUS?